ChrissyBeans/ChrissyBeans/README.md

 *<p align=center>* The most basic DNI I have is basic [DNI](https://dni-criteria.carrd.co/) criteria.
 If I'm on the safe server, minors limit interaction unless friends/we share a party.<sup> **I will be friendly if you compliment me but I am not really looking to make friends with y'all.
 I am an adult!**</sup>

 *<p align=center>* I will block any proship/profic on sight!
 I will not insult you or tell you to die, but I *do **not*** want to interact with you.
+Btw I should make note: I'm not a discourser.
+I will not discourse with you.
+I do not like proship/profic, end of.
+Any attempts to debate me will lead to me blocking you, pro, anti, or not.
-Also spitting on me or my friends will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger.
+<p align=center> Also spitting on me or my friends will earn you an immediate, very unkind fuck off and a permanent block if you are a stranger.
 For the rest of my DNI, please visit my full dni on either of my sites listed.

 ### *<p align=center>* *I am a singlet frequently surrounded by systems!
 I am very protective of them.
 If you hate systems, automatically assume they're fake if they're on here, or try to start shit with my friends, I **<ins>will</ins>** eat you.*
 ### *<p align=center>* *Btw I'm including putting systems in your dni, especially if you're a singlet. idgaf about your reasoning.
 I too am forgetful.
 No this is not directed at systems, <ins>unless</ins> your reasoning for not wanting other systems to interact has the implication/direct statement that other systems on here are fake.
 I'll block you if I spot you.
 I also can't believe I have to say this but if I see you saying you'll hide every sys pony you see I'm hiding you.*